chirimen-oh/WebGPIO/README.md

 ## License

- Copyright (c) 2017 chirimen-oh team and other contributors
+ Copyright (c) 2016 club-wot team and chirimen-oh team , other contributors

  Licensed under the MIT License